sreeharsha-rav/java-programs/quiz-microservice-demo/README.md

     - `ApiGatewayApplication.java` (API Gateway) [Port: 8100]
 4. Access the API Gateway at `http://localhost:8100`.
 5. Use Postman or any other API testing tool to test the endpoints.
-    - Refer to the API documentation [here].(quiz-microservice-demo/Quiz microservices.postman_collection.json).
+    - Refer to the API documentation [here](Quiz microservices.postman_collection.json).

 ## Functionality